Welcome to the Tulsa & Oklahoma History Resources Guide

 To promote lifelong learning and contribute to a stronger community, Tulsa City-County Library collects, organizes, and preserves materials on the history of our area.
 We provide access to materials both online and in the Oklahoma Room.
 The Oklahoma Room is located on the 3rd floor of Central Library and is open to the public during regular library hours.

 Though resources on the 1921 Tulsa Race Massacre can be found throughout the Tulsa City-County Library system, TCCL's African-American Resource Center (AARC) at Rudisill Regional Library, in particular, and the Research Center at Central Library house the greatest number of resources.
-This guide is intended to supplement the AARC Tulsa Race Massacre subject guide and to point to resources that may be found in the Research Center or are available from other reliable entities online.
-There may be some overlap between the two guides.

 City Directories and Maps

 The 1909-1935 Tulsa City Directories are available in the Ancestry Library Edition database.
 If you don't have your own subscription to Ancestry.com, Ancestry Library Edition is accessible at any library location.

 The 1910, 1920, 1921, and 1922 Tulsa City Directories have been digitized and are accessible from outside of the library.

 Sanborn Maps For pre and post Tulsa Race Riot Sanborn maps, use the 1915 and the 1939 maps.

 Newspapers and Vertical File Content